-From academic year 1930-1931 to spring 1998 the Policy Seminars were known as Policy Conferences.
-From academic year 1998-99 through spring 2007 the courses were know as Task Forces.
-In Fall 2007-08 the name was changed to Junior Policy Seminars to reflect that both task forces and conferences are included in the program.
-The papers produced from the seminars are also often referred informally as "Woodrow Wilson School Junior Papers."
+From academic year 1930-1931 to Spring 1998, the Policy Seminars were known as Policy Conferences.
+From academic year 1998-1999 through Spring 2007, the courses were known as Task Forces.
+In Fall 2007-2008, the name was changed to Junior Policy Seminars to reflect that both task forces and conferences are included in the program.
+The papers produced from the seminars are also often informally called "Woodrow Wilson School Junior Papers."

 The collection consists of the final reports, as well as some syllabi and course materials from undergraduate policy conferences of the Woodrow Wilson School of Public and International Affairs, as well from a graduate-level summer seminar held in the 1960s.
 Conference materials from the period 1930 to 1989 are in bound volumes, while conference materials from 1990 to the present are housed in archival boxes.
 The reports reflect at length on contemporary public policy issues, and represent the work of Princeton students under the guidance of faculty advisors.

 Princeton School of Public and International Affairs